-Take a blank sheet of paper and set it down perpendicular before you.
+Take a blank sheet of paper and set it down perpendicularly before you.
 Have one family member draw a monster head then fold the paper to cover the head.
 The next person draws the body and covers it.
 The last person draws the feet.
 Then unfold the paper and see the monster you’ve all created!

 Whiteboards are portable and great for endless drawings.
-Get a few colorful dry erase markers for the cup holder, a tissue box for wiping down the board, and you’re off!
+Get a few colorful dry-erase markers for the cup holder, a tissue box for wiping down the board, and you’re off!

 Cookie tray with magnets

-They actually sell travel sets that are in a tin box complete with themed magnets (like a Disney movie or on the farm theme), easy clean up with all the thinking done for you.
+They actually sell travel sets that are in a tin box complete with themed magnets (like a Disney movie or on-the-farm theme), easy clean up with all the thinking done for you.
 On a budget?
 Grab a cookie tray and pull all the magnets off the fridge or purchase a magnet set yourself.
 Going to be a long road trip?
 Let your kids pick out a magnet keepsake at each stop to play with on their board!